-- 1. Conduct themselves with appropriate dignity and professionalism while representing HLC. - 2.
-Treat all institutional representatives, members of the public, fellow peer reviewers and HLC staff with courtesy and respect. - 3.
-Adhere to HLC's Policy on Objectivity and Conflict of Interest and disclose any actual or apparent conflicts to HLC staff in advance of accepting any assignment. - 4.
-Avoid representing interests that conflict or compete, or provide the appearance of conflict, competition or bias, with the fair and objective review of every institution. - 5.
-Act with competence in all HLC activities by reading assigned materials in advance, reviewing HLC requirements, attending required training, and participating in all evaluation activities as outlined by HLC staff. - 6.
-Follow HLC policy for Peer Reviewers on Independent Consulting and guidelines on independent consulting and mock visits. - 7.
-Decline any offer of gifts, incentives, or other compensation from any institution under review unless those gifts are nominal in nature (less than \$50 fair market value per individual gift) or of significance in a particular cultural context and notify HLC staff of an offer of such gift that exceeds this threshold.
-(Note that the institution may provide a meal or social function for an evaluation team or other HLC group provided that the function is conducted simply and at reasonable cost.)
+- 1. Conduct themselves with appropriate dignity and professionalism while representing HLC. - Treat all institutional representatives, members of the public, fellow peer reviewers and HLC staff with courtesy and respect. - 3.
+Follow HLC's Policy on Objectivity and Conflict of Interest, as detailed below. - 4.
+Rely on expectations indicated in HLC's Criteria for Accreditation and other HLC requirements to form professional judgments about institutions under evaluation and refrain from expressing personal opinions based on preconceived notions, biases or predispositions. - 5.
+Act reliably and with competence in all HLC activities.
+This includes, for example, by reading assigned materials in advance, reviewing HLC requirements, attending required training, collaborating with other team members, meeting team chair expectations and participating in all evaluation activities as outlined by HLC staff. - 6.
+Follow HLC's Policy on Independent Consulting and guidelines on independent consulting, as detailed below. - 7.
+Decline any offer of gifts, incentives, or other compensation from any institution under review unless those gifts are nominal in nature (less than \$50 fair market value per individual gift) or of significance in a particular cultural context and of reasonable value; and notify HLC staff of an offer of such gift that exceeds this threshold.
+(Note that the institution may provide a meal or social function for an

-- 8. Act with appropriate fiscal moderation while conducting an institutional evaluation or other HLC activity and provide an accurate and honest reporting of all expenses incurred during that activity. - 9.
-During an evaluation visit to an institution and for a period of one year after HLC action in the evaluation, refrain from seeking employment from or accepting employment, or any future relationship, with the institution under review. - 10.
-During an evaluation visit to an institution and for a period of one year after HLC action in the evaluation, refrain from seeking to employ or otherwise hire or retain any employee of the institution under review. - 11.
-Protect confidential information received through HLC's processes and observe HLC Policy on Confidentiality. - 12.
+- evaluation team or other HLC group provided that the function is conducted simply and at reasonable cost.) - 8.
+Act with appropriate fiscal moderation while conducting an institutional evaluation or other HLC activity.
+Provide an accurate reporting of all expenses incurred during that activity and otherwise comply with HLC's financial and reimbursement policies and procedures. - 9.
+During an evaluation visit to an institution and for one year thereafter, refrain from seeking or accepting employment, or exploring any future relationship, with the institution under review. - 10.
+During an evaluation visit to an institution and for a period of one year after HLC action in the evaluation, refrain from soliciting for employment at their home institution any employee of the institution under review. - 11.
+Follow HLC's Policy on Confidentiality, as detailed below. - 12.
 Be familiar with HLC's expectations regarding antitrust compliance and conduct themselves in accordance with these expectations when engaging in HLC business or otherwise representing HLC.
 In general, HLC prohibits peer reviewers from engaging in conduct (including activities and communications) that with intent or effect of limiting competition amongst accreditors, as prohibited by antitrust laws.
 When peer reviewers have questions regarding particular activities or communications, they will consult with HLC's Antitrust Compliance Team. - 13.
-Refrain from commenting on the details of any institutional review in which they have been engaged unless compelled by legal process. - 14.
-Cooperate in any legal process in which HLC or its Board of Trustees or staff have become engaged, refrain from responding to any inquiries related to legal action made by institutions or their counsel, and direct such inquiries to HLC staff.
+Refrain from commenting verbally or in writing on the details of any institutional review in which they have been engaged, whether during the course of any institution's evaluation or otherwise unless compelled by legal process or otherwise authorized by HLC.
+This requirement applies even if the institution's identity is kept confidential. - 14.
+Cooperate in any legal process in which HLC or its Board of Trustees or staff have become engaged, refrain from responding to any inquiries related to legal action made by institutions or their counsel, and direct such inquiries to HLC staff. - 15.
+Destroy any materials related to an evaluation following final decision making related to that evaluation, unless otherwise instructed by HLC staff.